RefinePro/OpenRefine_Authenticator/README.md

 * Custom applications with JWT tokens
 * Basic authentication (login password)

-The extension allow passing credentials when
+The extension allows passing credentials when
 * Creating a project from Web Addresses (URLs):
 * Adding a column by fetching URLs based on this column
-* Calling a reconciliation service via OpenRefine native
+* Calling a reconciliation service via OpenRefine native interface
 * Calling a RDF endpoint using the [RDF extension](https://github.com/stkenny/grefine-rdf-extension)